-When we chose to follow after God our lives change forever, in an infinite number of ways… many of which we ourselves may not realize.
-One of these involves inheritance.
-Yes, you and I have an inheritance in Heaven, and there is much we can access on earth.
+When we choose to follow after God, our lives change forever, in an infinite number of ways… many of which we ourselves may not realize.
+One of these changes involves your inheritance.
+Yes, we have an inheritance in Heaven, and there is much we can access on earth.

-Yet, while this inheritance is always present to God’s children when they follow after Him, there are seasons where we can have greater access.
-One of these seasons is upon us: Rosh Hashanah, or the Jewish New Year, 5780 in the Hebraic calendar… and there are many reasons why.
+Yet, while your inheritance is always present, when you follow after the Lord, there are seasons when you can have greater access.
+One of these seasons is upon us: Rosh Hashanah, or the Jewish New Year, and there are many reasons why.

 The Hebraic calendar has been used on the earth far longer than our current Gregorian calendar, and Jesus Himself would have understood it.
 He would have known, not only from God, but from His studies, that years have meanings; that there is a timing set forth for everything by the Creator.